Is yaupon tea tariff-free?

 What if we told you there was another way?
 What if the U.S. had its own caffeinated plant, one that has been growing wild across the American Southeast for centuries, waiting to reemerge into the spotlight?

-Meet yaupon holly, the continent's only caffeinated plant.
-For thousands of years before coffee and tea arrived on American shores, Indigenous communities and early settlers knew yaupon's energizing secret.
-They called it “the beloved drink” and “black drink,” using it both as a daily energizing beverage and in important ceremonies, recognizing its powerful ability to enhance focus and provide sustained energy.
+Meet yaupon holly, the continent's only native caffeinated plant.
+For thousands of years before coffee and tea arrived on American shores, Indigenous communities and early settlers knew yaupon's energizing secret.8 They called it "the beloved drink" and "black drink," using it both as a daily energizing beverage and in important ceremonies, recognizing its powerful ability to enhance focus and provide sustained energy.8

-Today, this remarkable plant grows naturally from the Carolina lowlands, to the Florida Everglades, to the Texas coast.
-This 1,200-mile stretch of American soil, in fact, has the potential to revolutionize how we think about domestic caffeine production.
+Today, this remarkable plant grows naturally from the Carolina lowlands to the Florida Everglades to the Texas coast.
+This 1,200-mile stretch of American soil has the potential to revolutionize how we think about domestic caffeine production.

 Supply Chain Security in an Uncertain World